meeranhussain/QuickTips/README.md

 # QuickTips
-Quick and practical tips for better server/HPC management and terminal usage.
+This repository shares quick tips for better data management and terminal efficiency on servers and HPC systems.
+The content is derived from my daily usage and experience.